build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 > **Note**
 >
-> **Takeaway:** Flux regularly pulls the configurations and deployment files from the repository, compares the current application load status of the cluster with the expected state described in the files, and when differences are detected, Flux will automatically synchronize the differences to the EKS cluster, ensuring that the workloads always run as expected.
+> Flux regularly pulls the configurations and deployment files from the repository, and compares the current application load status of the cluster with the expected state described in the files.
+When differences are detected, Flux will automatically synchronize the differences to the EKS cluster, ensuring that workloads always run as expected.
+>
 We will demonstrate a specific application - "sock shop" - and practical exercises to show how it achieves continuous integration and delivery on a GitOps CI/CD pipeline.

 #### 3.1 About Sock Shop